Heterostrain

 The term heterostrain was proposed in 2018 in the context of materials science to simplify the designation of possible strain situations in van der Waals heterostructures where two (or more) two-dimensional materials are stacked on top of each other.
 These layers can experience the same deformation (homostrain) or different deformations (heterostrain).
 In addition to twist, heterostrain can have important consequences on the electronic and optical properties of the resulting structure.
 As such, the control of heterostrain is emerging as a sub-field of straintronics in which the properties of 2D materials are controlled by strain.
+Recent works have reported a deterministic control of heterostrain by sample processing or with the tip of an AFM of particular interest in twisted heterostructures.
+Heterostrain alone (without twist) has also been identified as a parameter to tune the electronic properties of van der Waals structures as for example in twisted graphene layers with biaxial heterostrain.

 Etymology

 Heterostrain is constructed from the Greek prefix hetero- (different) and the noun strain.
 It means that the two layers constituting the structure are subject to different strains.
 This is in contrast with homostrain in which the two layers as subject to the same strain.
 Heterostrain is designated as "relative strain" by some authors.